A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Introduction

 In brief, the contributions of this work include:

-\begin{itemize} \item{\ganname{}: a conditional GAN that synthesizes tabular data instances by taking into account both the classes and the subspaces of the input samples in the original space.
-To the best of our knowledge, \ganname{} is the first model to combine cluster and class labels with the aim of learning the underlying data distribution.
-To do so, it establishes a novel latent space from where the Generator samples latent mixtures of continuous variables, discrete variables, and random cluster and class labels.}
+\begin{itemize} \item{\ganname{}: a conditional GAN that combines the classes and the subspaces of the input data in the original space to effectively learn the underlying distribution.
+The model establishes a novel latent space from where the Generator samples latent mixtures of continuous values, discrete variables, and random cluster and class labels.}

-\item{Generator Loss function: We propose a new loss function that: i) incorporates the quality of the continuous and discrete variables of the produced samples, and ii) penalizes the cases where the synthetic classes and clusters are different than the respective latent ones.}
+\item{Generator Loss function: We propose a new loss function that: i) incorporates the synthetic data quality, and ii) penalizes the generation of unrealistic classes and clusters that are different than the respective latent ones.}

 \item{Probabilistic sampling: The model maintains a conditional probability matrix whose elements represent the probability that a sample belongs to a cluster, given its class.
 When \ganname{} is requested to synthesize samples from a specific class, this matrix indicates suitable clusters to place these samples into.}